 A database is an organized collection of information used by your website to perform various tasks and store essential data.
 It is an indispensable part of your website, and keeping it neat and clean from unnecessary clutter is vital to ensure your site's smooth operation and hasty loading speed.
-Many people, especially those who are not familiar with coding, are not aware that the size of their website’s database ramps up, consequently making their application slower and needlessly increase their hosting account's resource consumption.
+Many people, especially those who are not familiar with coding, are not aware that the size of their website’s database ramps up, consequently making their application slower and needlessly increasing their hosting account's resource consumption.

 Each hosting solution we offer includes an unlimited number of MySQL databases.
 You can create as many as you need; however, the disk usage per MySQL database varies based on your plan.